 We know cycling can be frustrating, and may mean that you can’t bring home that first fish as soon as you’d like though, so see below for a few tips on how to speed the process up, a few warnings to make sure you don’t mess the process up, and a summary of the main points presented in this article.

 There are a few things that may help speed up the cycling of a fish tank.

 - High temperature: Keeping your water slightly warmer than you would usually can make bacteria reproduce more quickly.

 - Bacteria in a bottle: You can buy bacteria in a bottle to help start your bacteria colony.
 How well these products work is debatable.
 And don’t believe what they say about adding fish “instantly". you should still add ammonia and test your water until it is properly cycled!

 - Borrow bacteria from a friend!
 “Eww…what?!"… Don’t worry, it’s not as disgusting as it sounds!
 We just mean that, if you know someone who already has a well established, cycled fish tank (which is free of diseases) then it can help to “seed" your tank with bacteria from there tank.
 Simply take some of their gravel or cut a piece of their filter sponge off and add it to your own tank to transfer the bacteria!

 - DO NOT clean your filter or gravel in tap water at any point during the cycling process or afterwards.
+Tap water contains chemicals that are harmful to the good bacteria in your tank.
 Your filter sponges and your gravel are where the bacteria live and you don’t want to kill them!
 You should only ever clean your filter in water from your tank.